ErrorTzy/writings/notes/Metaphysics/HirschOntologyByStipulation.md

 **Hirsch's initial reply**: The stipulation maneuver does not intend to decide who is right in the dispute, but to show that the dispute has no ontological significance.

 **Objection**: However, the question remains.
 Assume van Inwagen utterred the proposition *Table*. is *Table* true or false?
 In the stipulated language, you know that *Table\**  is true.
-And you know that, if *Table\** is *Table*, then you know that *Table* is true.
-But you do not know whether *Table* is *Table\**, so you don't know the fact about *Table* being true or false.
+But you do not know whether *Table* is *Table\**.

-**Reply**: I can stipulate "schmtruth" to rigidly designate the truth value of *Table*.
-By doing so, I know a priori that *Table* is schmtrue (Let's call this proposition *schmTable*).
-Therefore, I know whether *Table* is true or false under the guise of *schmTable*.
+**Reply**: *Table* is *Table\**, so I know *Table* by knowing *Table\**.

+**Proof**:

+Proposition Modified Propositional Individuation (MPI) : If sentence A and B have (1) the *same logical form*, and (2) corresponding words have the same character (i.e. the same intension relative to *any* context of utterance), then A and B, at any context of utterance, express the same proposition.

+> The "same logical form" clause is to block the problem that all mathematic propositions are all same proposition because they are true with respect to any context.
+But this very requirement seems to undermine the proof.
+Nothing can guarantee that Table and Table* have the same logical form.
+According to the stipulation, the logical form of Table* is the same as "There is a living thing composed of a set of table-wise interrelated simples", but this is not the logical form of Table.
+So the argument does not work, and we can't say that you know *Table* by *Table\**

+Given that van Inwagen's language and the S-Inwagen language are truth-conditionally indiscernable, if follows from RSp that these two languages are referentially indiscernible.
+And by the definition of referential indiscernibility, every expression in van Inwagen's language has a corresponding expression in the S-Inwagen language that has the same intension relative to any context of utterance.
+Therefore, given that Table* is the corresponding proposition for Table, they have the same intension relative to any context of utterance.
+Then it follows from MPI that they are the same proposiiton.

+**Hirsch's remark on MPI**: The "any context of utterance" is to rule out the possibility of knowing a posterori proposition.
+If we do not rule this out, then we would know any proposition by using the following "schmtruth" trick: let "schmtruth" refer to the truth value of a given proposition P. Then we know the proposition P* "the truth value of P is schmtruth".
+Assuming that P is true, and P* is the same as the proposition that P is true, then it would follow that I know that P is true.
+And knowing that P is true means that I know P. This move is blocked by MPI because we cannot derive I know that P is true from I know that P*, because P* is not the same proposition as "P is true" or "P is false" by MPI.

 > To know if something is true is to say it cannot be false.
-Can I exclude the possibility that *Table* is false by knowing whether *schmTable* is true or not?
-Similarly, I cannot exclude the possibility that Superman is not Clark Kent, even if I know that Superman is Superman.
+Can I exclude the possibility that *Table* is false by knowing whether *Table\** is true or not?
 It seems this kind of exclusion ability, according to Hirsch, is worthless:
+>

-Hirsch: "I cannot see how van Inwagen's being hooked up to the Table-guise with respect to a certain proposition, whereas I am hooked up to the Table\*-guise with respect to that same proposition, constitutes van-Inwagen's knowing something about ''what the world is like'' that I do not know."
+> Hirsch: "I cannot see how van Inwagen's being hooked up to the Table-guise with respect to a certain proposition, whereas I am hooked up to the Table\*-guise with respect to that same proposition, constitutes van-Inwagen's knowing something about ''what the world is like'' that I do not know."
+>

-> But is it really (ontologically) worthless to know Superman is Clark Kent, even if I already know Superman is Superman?
+> But is it really (ontologically) worthless to know Table?